brucou/react-state-driven/README.md

   - the machine will, as per its specs, update its extended state and issue command(s)
   - Issued command will be executed by the `Machine` component, as per `commandHandlers`

+Note that we are using `switchMap` from our event processing library to handle for us the concurrency issues related to outdated requests (i.e. cancelled requests whose response nevertheless arrive).
+We could handle that in the state machine but we do it here, as it otherwise complicates needlessly the machine.

 Note that we use here the two mentioned React lifecycle hooks, as we are using the [`Flipping`](https://github.com/davidkpiano/flipping) animation library.
 This library exposes a `flip` API which must be used immediately before render (`flipping.read()`), and immediately after render (`flipping.flip()`).